Taran-25/postureiq-pm-assignment/README.md

 - **Why This Matters** — a plain English paragraph explaining the business risk.
 No tool jargon.
 Aakash can forward this directly to his junior without writing anything.
 - **How to Fix** — a copy-paste AWS CLI block with the exact commands to remediate.
 One click copies it to clipboard.
 Junior pastes it into terminal and runs it.

-No assign section.
-No ticket creation.
-That is F3 and out of scope for this version.

 ---